devcordde/devmarkt-backend/README.md

 Together, they represent a unique identifier and should be treated as such.
 Users aren't always be real persons.

-The type "internal" is reserved by the backend and can't be used.
+The type "internal" is reserved by the backend and can't be used to create or modify users.

 ## The GraphQL API